uchkun-ux/burger-shop/README.md

 # burger-shop
-This project made with ProWEB school
+This pet project made with ProWEB school use vanilla javascript